 Surprisingly, a toaster's high heat frequently doesn't work well for frozen foods because it's easy to burn the outside of a pastry while the inside remains cold.
-The best models get around this problem with a defrosting mode that slowly thaws frozen items before ramping up to full toasting temp.
-However, not all defrost modes are created equal, and some models don't even have them (we're looking at you, Vader).
+The best models get around this problem with a defrosting mode that slowly thaws frozen items before ramping up to full toasting temperatures.
+However, not all defrost modes are created equal, and some models don't even have them.
 We tested frozen food performance with a nostalgic, double-blind taste testing feast of frozen waffles and strudels.

-The BLACK+DECKER TR3500SD wasn't too far behind, though it had a little trouble with frozen pastries, leaving some burned spots.
-It produced almost perfect frozen waffles but was hindered by a small amount of browning on the ridges.
+Not too far behind the top models is the Black+Decker TR3500SD.
+Though it had a little trouble with frozen pastries, leaving some burned spots, it produced almost perfect frozen waffles but was hindered by a small amount of browning on the ridges.

-The Elite Gourmet ECT-3100 did quite well with frozen bread and frozen waffles in our tests.
-However, for more irregular toaster pastries, it tended to burn the edges a bit while the centers were still very soft.
+The Elite Gourmet ECT-3100 did quite well with both frozen bread and frozen waffles in our tests.
+However, it tended to burn the edges a bit for more irregular toaster pastries while the centers were still very soft.

-Toasters are one of those products that you use most days, yet probably don't think about too much when you're shopping for one.
-And that is completely reasonable because any real or digital retail shelf is going to instantly bombard you with hundreds of options, all of which seem to be roughly the same.
+Toasters are one of those kitchen appliances you use most days yet probably don't think about too much when shopping for one.
+And that is entirely reasonable because any real or digital retail shelf will instantly bombard you with hundreds of options, all of which seem to be roughly the same.
 However, we have found that not all these machines perform equally and that an informed decision can bring you more breakfast happiness per dollar.
 We hope our comprehensive review has helped you navigate the world of toasters and find the perfect model for your kitchen.

 — Benjamin Hickok, Genaveve Bradshaw, and Steven Tata